 - In June 2022, the Mid-Atlantic Fishery Management Council approved a new process for setting recreational measures (bag, size, and season limits) and modifications to the recreational accountability measures for summer flounder, scup, and black seabass.
 This first step towards alternative management in the region will consider two factors – harvest estimates in relation to recreational harvest limits and the most recent estimate of stock size relative to the target stock size.
 Evaluations as to how the management measures are performing or need adjusting will be made every two years to account for new information on the stock status, as opposed to every year under a typical annual catch limit.

-- Allocations – In many mixed-sector fisheries, allocations between commercial and recreational fisheries are often decades old and do not reflect current social, economic or environmental conditions.
+- Allocations – In many mixed-sector fisheries, allocations between commercial and recreational fisheries are often decades old and do not reflect current social, economic, or environmental conditions.
 The Modern Fish Act directed the Government Accountability Office (GAO) to study allocation procedures and offer recommendations on the allocation process between the recreational and commercial sectors in order to maximize the value of our nation’s fishery resources.
 The GAO report was released on March 31, 2020.

 - Limited Access Privilege Programs (LAPP’s) – LAPPs, or catch shares, are intended to reduce capacity and participation in a fishery.
 While this model has applicability in purely commercial fisheries, it has created significant user conflicts in fisheries pursued by both recreational and commercial fishermen.
-The Modern Fish Act directed the National Oceanic and Atmospheric Administration (NOAA) and the National Academy of Sciences to study the impacts of LAPP’s in the South Atlantic and Gulf of Mexico.
+The Modern Fish Act directed the National Oceanic and Atmospheric Administration (NOAA) and the National Academies to study the impacts of LAPP’s in the South Atlantic and Gulf of Mexico.
 The NAS report was released on August 18, 2021.